ang98320/visionaries/milestone1.md

 #### Storyboard 2
 **Description**
-*This storyboard shows a situation where the user would want to access the inventory data they previously saved using the app.*
+*This storyboard shows a student who forgot to read an article for class, but is able to quickly read it using the app.*
 <br>
 <img src="/Storyboard%202/Storyboard2.jpg" width="650" height="400">